The Armed Forces Covenant

-- Recognising and remember the sacrifices made by the Armed Forces Community.
+- recognising the unique obligations of, and sacrifices made by, the Armed Forces

 We would also encourage and welcome the armed forces communities to help and support the wider community, whether through participation in events and joint projects or other forms of engagement.
 The covenant will also mean the borough can bid for between £100 and £250,000 in funding from the Ministry of Defence.
 This is to support initiatives for the armed forces community in Basingstoke and Deane and to help them integrate into civilian life in the area.

 We will support the services community in its area and ensure that they can access services that they are entitled to.
 Also, to ensure that when services are being reviewed or designed that the issues armed forces personnel and their families face are considered.